 - Gaps between flooring and walls or thresholds

-5. Bad landscaping
+5. Bad or ugly landscaping

 “It’s not uncommon to need a new roof, and that’s one of the big ticket items that the seller has to address whenever they prepare a home for sale . . . it can be a $2,000 repair to a $40,000 repair.
 So generally what we’ll do is get a roof inspection upfront,” Andrew Oldham explains.